alexSamalot19/sequelizedBurger/README.md

 ## Description

 Classic Burgers is a logger that takes in orders from the user and shows an ordered list of orders to be completed.
-Burgers from the list can be devoured and moved to a seperate list using Object-Relational Mapping (ORM).
+Burgers from the list can be devoured and moved to a seperate list using Sequelize queries.